 - Mary and Martha Circle, Saturdays, 9 a.m.; contact Pat Sherfey, email@example.com.

-We are also accepting donations of nonperishable food items to distribute to families in our community.
-Here is a list of food items we’ve been shopping for this week: pasta, 1 lb box; spaghetti, 1 lb box/package; pasta sauce, 20 oz can; dried beans, 1 lb bag; white rice, 1 lb bag; chunky soup, 20 oz can; meal in a can, 15 oz (Chef Boyardee, Chili, Beef Stew, etc.); tuna, 7 oz can; mac & cheese, regular box; cereal, regular box; peanut butter, 1 lb container; jelly, 18 oz jar; can of beans, 15 oz (no pork); can of vegetables, 15 oz (no green beans); can of corn, 15 oz; can of fruit, 15 oz; can of diced tomatoes, 15 oz; ramen noodles, package.
-Drop off donations near the red double doors at the Mission Center at 7901 Heritage Drive.
+- Donate food to the Mission Center.
+Here’s a list of items we need: pasta, 1 lb box; spaghetti, 1 lb box/package; pasta sauce, 20 oz can; dried beans, 1 lb bag; white rice, 1 lb bag; chunky soup, 20 oz can; meal in a can, 15 oz (Chef Boyardee, chili, beef stew, etc.); tuna, 7 oz can; mac & cheese, regular box; cereal, regular box; peanut butter, 1 lb container; jelly, 18 oz jar; can of beans, 15 oz (no pork); can of vegetables, 15 oz (no green beans); can of corn, 15 oz; can of fruit, 15 oz; can of diced tomatoes, 15 oz; can of tomato sauce, 15 oz; ramen noodles, package; sturdy paper grocery bags with handles or nylon tote bags.
+Drop off donations in the boxes near the red double doors at the Mission Center at 7901 Heritage Drive.
 Or contact Betsy Clevenger at firstname.lastname@example.org.
-Note: You do not need to go inside to leave your donations.
-Use the boxes outside the doors.

 How to Give Online